coleenquadros/configuration/docs/app-sre/design-docs/advanced-upgrade-service.md

 ## Non goals

-- support model specific alerting for SRE capabilitites - this will be coverd in Milestone 2 of the [SRE capabilitites initiative](docs/app-sre/initiatives/sre-capabilities.md)
+- support model specific alerting for SRE capabilities - this will be coverd in Milestone 2 of the [SRE capabilities initiative](docs/app-sre/initiatives/sre-capabilities.md)
-- dedicated runtime environment for SRE capabilitites - this will be covered in Milestone 3 of the [SRE capabilitites initiative](docs/app-sre/initiatives/sre-capabilities.md)
+- dedicated runtime environment for SRE capabilities - this will be covered in Milestone 3 of the [SRE capabilities initiative](docs/app-sre/initiatives/sre-capabilities.md)

 ## Proposals